 When considering whether Critical Illness is worth it you need to take into account your personal circumstances and any support you may be entitled to.
 You may have alternate means of support available to you if you cannot work due to a serious illness, such as state benefits or company sick pay, that you could fall back on.

-Think about the government help that may be available to you if you suddenly found yourself out of work.
+Think about the government help that may be available to you if you suddenly found yourself out of work, such as Employment Support Allowance which starts at £92.05 per week for the over-25s.
+Would this cover your weekly outgoings?

 Your employer might offer sick pay for a length of time, but most of us aren’t lucky enough to get the kind of long-term sick pay that would see you through a serious illness where you’re off work for months or even years.